actualbudget/actual/docs/contributing/writing-docs.md

 # Writing Documentation

 Except for a few sections, most of the documentation is aimed at end users.
 It is important to keep this in mind when writing documentation.
-In practice, this means that it is better to be a bit verbose and write out every step in a process than assume that the reader is on the writer's technical level.
+In practice, this means that it is better to be a bit verbose and write out every step in a process than to assume that the reader is on the writer's technical level.

 <details><summary>Read example</summary>

 For those with experience, the process is straightforward and familiar: _To update with our latest releases, simply use the `git pull` command from the `master` branch of your local directory of Actual.
 Once the changes are updated, execute the `yarn install` to download the latest updates from the releases._

-A better approach for inexperienced people, as it explains what each step is doing and the expected outcome.:
+A better approach for inexperienced people, as it explains what each step is doing and the expected outcome:

 1. Stop the server if it's running.
 You can use the keyboard shortcut <Key mod= "ctrl" k= "c"/> (even on macOS) to stop the server or close the terminal window it's running from.
 2. Run `git pull` from the directory you cloned the project into.
 This will download the latest server code.